pupilfirst/pupilfirst/docs/evaluation_criteria.md

 # Evaluation Criteria

-Evaluation criteria forms the basis for evaluating a student submission for a target by coaches.
+Evaluation criteria form the basis by which coaches evaluate a student submission for a target.
 An evaluation criterion has a maximum grade and a pass grade.
-Targets can be linked to multiple evaluation criteria, and coaches need to grade a student submission for a target for each of these criterion.
+Targets can be linked to multiple evaluation criteria, and coaches need to grade a student submission for a target for each of these criteria.

 ## Adding and Editing Evaluation Criterion